shanmugapriya1203/shanmugapriya1203/README.md

 Web Developer
 -------------

-Highly motivated web developer with MERN stack proficiency eager to contribute and grow.
-Passionate about learning and collaborating.
-Avid reader, analytical thinker, and trend-conscious coder ready to make a positive impact
+Motivated web developer with expertise in the MERN stack, committed to contributing to impactful projects and continuous learning.
+Collaborative team player with a passion for coding, reading, and staying current with industry trends.
+Analytical thinker ready to make a positive difference.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [sam](http://shanmugapriya.netlify.app)